A UCSF Fitness & Recreation membership is required for at least one parent and the child (ages 3+ ) enrolled in lessons.

 Parent Tot

-In this class, we offer our younger swimmers ages 6 months to 3 years old, the opportunity to participate and learn with their parents.
-This class allows parents to learn how to keep their children safe in and around water.
+In this class, we offer our younger swimmers, ages 6 months to 3 years, the opportunity to participate and learn alongside their parents.
+This class teaches parents how to keep their children safe in and around water.
 The program includes games, riddles, songs, and basic skills that will help your child build confidence around water.

 Super Tot

 Ages 3 to 6 years old; no parent participation.
-Your children will advance through the following level as their skills progress:
+Your children will advance through the following levels as their skills progress:

 Our Super Tot swim lessons for ages 3-6 follow the Red Cross swim standards, focusing on water safety, foundational swimming skills, and building confidence in the water.
 Children will learn to enter and exit the pool safely, blow bubbles, float on their front and back, and combine basic arm and leg movements.
 Through fun games and activities, our instructors help children get comfortable in the water, explore, and begin swimming with support.
 These lessons provide a solid foundation for future swimming success in a playful and supportive environment.